 - Head: adult size is x 1.7 size at birth.

 See separate article Pigmented Skin Lesions, which lists "red flag" warning symptoms and signs.

 - Typical small/medium lesions with no suspicious features usually require no investigation.

 - Dermoscopy may be useful in assessing lesions and determining the degree of suspicion of malignant melanoma.

 - Biopsy of the lesion may be used for suspicious lesions; smaller lesions can be subjected to excision biopsy, larger lesions requiring partial biopsy, possibly with dermatological/plastic surgical advice.

 - Congenital pigmented naevi (particularly giant or multiple lesions) can be associated with neurocutaneous melanosis; if suspected then neuroimaging is advisable, seeking evidence of leptomeningeal melanotic lesions.

 Neurocutaneous melanosis (rare congenital syndrome characterised by the presence of large or multiple congenital melanocytic naevi and benign or malignant pigment cell tumours of the leptomeninges).

-- It appears that the actual risk of malignant transformation in lesions of small and moderate size (a smaller area than that of the palm) is very low.
+- It appears that the actual risk of malignant transformation in lesions of small size is less than 1%.

 - Neurocutaneous melanosis (may cause a variety of neurological problems - particularly hydrocephalus).